Garneys History, Family Crest & Coats of Arms

 Early History of the Garneys family

-Another 213 words (15 lines of text) covering the years 1379, 1513, 1455, 1487 and 1534 are included under the topic Early Garneys History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garneys research.
+Another 107 words (8 lines of text) covering the years 1379, 1513, 1455, 1487 and 1534 are included under the topic Early Garneys History in all our PDF Extended History products and printed products wherever possible.

 Garneys Spelling Variations